AUTHORS

 The Payment Times Reporting Scheme (PTRS) is a mandatory Australian disclosure framework that requires large businesses and certain government enterprises to publicly disclose their payment practices in relation to small business suppliers every six months.

-Administered by the Payment Times Reporting Regulator, the primary goal is to help improve cash flow for small businesses by creating transparency that encourages larger firms to pay faster.
-For reporting entities, PTRS is a mandatory compliance requirement; failure to comply with the Regulator can result in significant financial penalties.
+Administered by the Department of the Treasury, the primary goal is to help improve cash flow for small businesses by creating transparency that encourages larger firms to pay faster.
+For reporting entities, the PTRS is a mandatory compliance requirement; failure to comply with the Regulator can result in significant financial penalties.

 While the scheme has been in place since 2021, many organisations remain unaware of their ongoing obligations following a significant legislative overhaul in 2024.